eliaspk/Neural-Network-Implementation/README.md

-This project is also available on [repl.it](https://repl.it/@eliaspk/Neural-Network-Implementation#main.py) To run on `replit` I was required to run `pip install pandas` and `pip install sklearn` in the shell since those depencies were not automatically recognized and add package was not working either.
+This project is also available on [repl.it](https://repl.it/@eliaspk/Neural-Network-Implementation#main.py) To run on `replit` I was required to run `pip install pandas` and `pip install sklearn` in the shell since those dependencies were not automatically recognized and add package was not working either.
 In addition, I was required to run `python main.py` in the shell in order for the project to run.